-Carpet cleaning is one of the most important aspects of any home around the world.
+Carpet cleaning (steam cleaning) is one of the most important aspects of any home around the world.
 Deep cleaning is necessary for any home maintenance.
 However, there is a question posed by several homemakers – how long does it take for a carpet to dry?

 Keeping your carpet wet for too long might serve as a breeding ground for mould and other microbes.
 Thankfully, many techniques can speed up the drying time.
 It is essential that you look for a carpet drying company that offers the best cleaning service in the shortest time possible.

 Factors that affect the drying process of your carpet

 Some factors that can delay the drying process of your carpet are: